linked-db/linked-ql/README.md

 ---

-### The Big Picture: Better Mental Models

-Traditional SQL answers:

-> “What rows do I want?”

-LinkedQL **additionally** answers:

-> “What shape do I want?”
-> “How are entities connected?”
-> “What assumptions am I making?”

-—all in the same query.

-This allows SQL to operate directly on **application-shaped data**, not just tables.

----

 ## Section 3: Architecture & Orchestration

 This section is about deploying LinkedQL as a system, not just calling it as an API.